Sidon/Sidon.github.io/_posts/2016-8-22-data-analysis-tools-week3.md

 |--------------------------:|------------:|----------:|
 |                  0.312994 | 2.34203e-05 | 0.0979652 |

-The correlation is approximately 0.31 with a very small p-value, this indicates that the relationship is not statistically significant.
+The correlation is approximately 0.31 with a very small p-value, this indicates that the relationship is statistically significant, but the linear correlation between alcohol consumption and life expectancy is very weak.

 The code for this table can seeing in section [2] on [this jupyter notebok](https://github.com/Sidon/Sidon.github.io/blob/master/_posts/tools-submitw3.ipynb)